Services

 When this is used

-• assemblies are non-standard
+assemblies are non-standard or unfamiliar

-• moisture behaviour is uncertain
+moisture risk is uncertain or contested

-• alternative wall, roof, or floor assemblies are being compared
+alternative assemblies are being compared

 What you receive

-• a clear statement of assumptions and limitations used in the modelling
+a clear statement of assumptions and limitations

 Fees